devhollister/stock-analysis/README.md

 ### Script Comparison

-The primary objective in refactoring the VBA script was to allow it to better handle much larger datasets than the one included in this analysis.
+The primary objective in refactoring the VBA script was to allow it to better handle much larger datasets than the one included in this analysis (3013 rows).
 To do this, attention was given to removing processes that slow a script when processing large datasets, which in this case was namely nested for loops.

+#### Original Script (before refactoring:

+    'Loop through tickers
+    For i = 0 To 11

+        ticker = tickers(i)
+        totalVolume = 0

+            ‘Loop through rows in the data
+            Worksheets(yearValue).Activate
+            For j = 2 To RowCount

+                'Get total volume for current ticker
+                If Cells(j, 1).Value = ticker Then

+                totalVolume = totalVolume + Cells(j, 8).Value

+                End If

+                ‘Get starting price for current ticker
+                If Cells(j - 1, 1).Value <> ticker And Cells(j, 1).Value = ticker Then

+                startingPrice = Cells(j, 6).Value

+                End If

+                ‘Get ending price for current ticker
+                If Cells(j + 1, 1).Value <> ticker And Cells(j, 1).Value = ticker Then

+                endingPrice = Cells(j, 6).Value

+                End If

+            Next j

+            'Output data for current ticker
+            Worksheets("All Stocks Analysis").Activate
+            Cells(4 + i, 1).Value = ticker
+            Cells(4 + i, 2).Value = totalVolume
+            Cells(4 + i, 3).Value = endingPrice / startingPrice - 1

+        Next i

+#### Refactored Script:

+    'Create a ticker Index
+    tickerIndex = 0

+    'Create three output arrays
+    Dim tickerVolumes(12) As Long
+    Dim tickerStartingPrices(12) As Single
+    Dim tickerEndingPrices(12) As Single

+    'Create a for loop to initialize the tickerVolumes to zero.

+    For i = 0 To 11

+        tickerVolumes(i) = 0

+    Next i

+           'Loop over all the rows in the spreadsheet.

+    For i = 2 To RowCount

+        'Increase volume for current ticker

+        tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value

+        'Check if the current row is the first row with the selected tickerIndex.

+        If Cells(i - 1, 1).Value <> tickers(tickerIndex) Then

+            tickerStartingPrices(tickerIndex) = Cells(i, 6).Value

+        End If

+        ‘Check if the current row is the last row with the selected ticker

+        If Cells(i + 1, 1).Value <> tickers(tickerIndex) Then

+            tickerEndingPrices(tickerIndex) = Cells(i, 6).Value

+            '3d Increase the tickerIndex.
+            tickerIndex = tickerIndex + 1

+        End If

+    Next i

+    'Loop through your arrays to output the Ticker, Total Daily Volume, and Return.
+    For i = 0 To 11

+        Worksheets("All Stocks Analysis").Activate
+        Cells(4 + i, 1).Value = tickers(i)
+        Cells(4 + i, 2).Value = tickerVolumes(i)
+        Cells(4 + i, 3).Value = tickerEndingPrices(i) / tickerStartingPrices(i) - 1

+    Next i

 ### Stock Perfomance